cliosight-software/Samples/cliosuite/readme.md

-These are sample code files from several projects.
+Sample code from a practice project.